faustiandreams/faustiandreams.github.io/_posts/2022-09-10-kyle-model.md

 The informed trader and the market maker have to choose how to play their hand.
 The informed trader needs to choose a strategy, $X$, and the market maker needs to choose a pricing function $P$.
 Let's use the assumptions above to derive a meaningful notion of equilibrium for the two agents.
-An equilibrium will involve a strategy for the informed trader and a pricing function s.t. this couple is optimal (in the sense of Nash). @TODO verify claim
+An equilibrium will involve a strategy for the informed trader and a pricing function s.t. the informed trader maximizes his expected profit, given the pricing function; the market maker profit is one average $0$, given the insider strategy.

 For a given price $p$ and some aggregate order flow $q$, the assumption of $0$ expected profit reads
 \\[